serverpod/serverpod_docs/docs/05-concepts/10-authentication/01-setup.md

 ## Server setup

-Add the module as a dependency to the server projects `pubspec.yaml`.
+Add the module as a dependency to the server project's `pubspec.yaml`.

 ```yaml
 dependencies: